microsoft/Data-Science-For-Beginners/R-Data Visualization/Visualizing-Quantities/README.md

 ### Stacked Bar Chart

 You can now analyse the data using a stacked bar chart.
 Each bar is divided into a number of sub-bars which get stacked end to end over one another.
 In our case we can stack the bars corresponding to confirmed, recovered and deceased cases in one graph.
-In order to convert multiple columns into columns of key-value pairs, the'gather()' function from the [tidyverse](https://www.tidyverse.org/) and [dplyr](https://www.rdocumentation.org/packages/dplyr/versions/0.7.8) packages will help us summarize the data.
+In order to convert multiple columns into columns of key-value pairs, the`gather()` function from the [tidyverse](https://www.tidyverse.org/) and [dplyr](https://www.rdocumentation.org/packages/dplyr/versions/0.7.8) packages will help us summarize the data.

 ```r
 install.packages("dplyr")